alfonsocartes/remix-jokes-decoupled-multirepo/README.md

-# Remix Jokes Full-Stack Decoupled
+# Remix Jokes Full-Stack Decoupled Multirepo

 This project came up to be because of an excellent tutorial made by the [Remix team](https://remix.run/) called [Jokes](https://remix.run/docs/en/v1/tutorials/jokes).